 Why get immunized?

 Vaccines have dramatically changed the landscape of infectious diseases.
-Diseases such as polio, tetanus, Hib, yellow fever and diphtheria – illnesses that have caused tremendous disability and death in the past (and still do in some parts of the world) – are rarely seen in the U.S. Highly vaccinated populations create “herd” immunity that prevents infections from spreading and helps protects even those who aren’t vaccinated.
-Dangerous diseases such as the measles are still prevalent in many parts of the world and can be brought to the U.S. by unvaccinated travelers.
+Diseases such as polio, tetanus, Hib, yellow fever and diphtheria – illnesses that have caused tremendous disability and death in the past (and still do in some parts of the world) – are rarely seen in the U.S. Having a highly vaccinated populations helps prevent infections from spreading and protects even those who aren’t vaccinated.
+Diseases such as the measles are still prevalent in many parts of the world and can be brought to the U.S. by unvaccinated travelers.

 We know there are many questions related to vaccines, their use and safety.
 It’s always wise to get the facts before you make a decision, especially when it comes to your health.
 Fortunately, evidence-based research tells us a lot about vaccines.
 The following are reliable sources of immunization-related information: